epavan162/Scraping-Instagram-Using-Python/README.md

 ![Screenshot 2023-08-27 165529](https://github.com/epavan162/Scraping-Instagram-Using-Python/assets/102135027/ef02781a-4f38-49e2-9181-3ab1e8a981d2)

-<h2>Folder created with an instagram id, all posts taht you requested will be saved in that folder<h2>
+<h2>Folder created with name of  an instagram id , all posts that you entered will be saved in that folder<h2>

 ![Screenshot 2023-08-27 170342](https://github.com/epavan162/Scraping-Instagram-Using-Python/assets/102135027/5b2a068c-76a8-4927-82af-f1d0ae3e0c2a)